-Testament to the success of the jeep, and its influence on WWII is the report by Generals Eisenhower and Marshall.
+A testament to the success of the jeep and its influence on WWII is the report by Generals Eisenhower and Marshall.
 Eisenhower said that the jeep was one of the most significant weapons of WWII; Marshall described it as America’s greatest contribution to modern warfare.
 Jeeps are still used by armies around the world; their adaptability means that they are suitable for use in almost every type of climate and terrain.

 attacking Nazi-occupied Europe by water.

-The war catalyzed vehicle production, as all of the competing forces sought to gain a competitive advantage through the development of new types of vehicle.
+The war catalyzed vehicle production, as all of the competing forces sought to gain a competitive advantage through the development of new types of vehicles.

 The speed element of WWII was crucial, and all countries ultimately attempting to design vehicles that were speedier and better able to increase the overall swiftness of their army’s movement.
 Despite the trend towards specialization, the most successful vehicles were the most adaptable, and often the simplest.